ayoayco/ayco.io-astro/src/constants/now.md

 I have also published [a new page](/tech-bsky-fedi) 🎉 in celebration of Bsky accounts who opted to bridge their presense in the Fediverse.
 Hoping to get more Bsky accounts to do that...

-Overall, after 3 winters here in The Netherlands, I feel like I have adjusted well already to find my rhythm.
+Overall, after three winters here in The Netherlands, I feel like I have adjusted well already to find my rhythm.
 Looking forward to a great 2025!